 - 1/2 cup diced tomatoes

-Serve over steamed white or brown rice.
+- To serve, plate individual servings alongside steamed white or brown rice.